Vieques, Puerto Rico

 The island's name is a Spanish spelling of a Taíno word said to mean "small island" or "small land".
-It also has the nickname Isla Nena, usually translated as "Little Girl Island", alluding to its perception as Puerto Rico's little sister.
-The island was given this name by the Puerto Rican poet Luis Llorens Torres.
-During the British colonial period its name was Crab Island.
+It also has the nickname Isla Nena, usually translated as "girl island" or "little girl island", alluding to its perception as Puerto Rico's little sister.
+The island was given this name by the Puerto Rican poet Luís Lloréns Torres.
+During the British colonial period, its name was Crab Island.

-Vieques is best known internationally as the site of a series of protests against the United States Navy's use of the island as a bombing range and testing ground, which led to the Navy's departure in 2003.
-Today the former navy land is a national wildlife refuge; some of it is open to the public, but much remains closed off due to contamination and/or unexploded ordnance that the military is slowly cleaning up.
-Some of the most beautiful beaches on the island are on the eastern end of the island (formerly the Marine Base) that the Navy named Red Beach, Blue Beach, Caracas Beach, Pata Prieta Beach, La Chiva Beach, and Plata Beach.
-At the far western tip (formerly the Navy Base) is Punta Arenas, which the Navy named Green Beach.
-The beaches are commonly listed among the top beaches in the Caribbean for their azure waters and white sands.
+Vieques is best known internationally as the site of a series of protests, held against the United States Navy's use of the island as a bombing range and testing-ground, leading to the Navy's departure in 2003.
+The legal battle between the governor Romero-Barcelo and the United States Navy was though difficult, since the Supreme Court of the United States in 1990 refused to consider that the Federal Water Pollution Control Act obligated courts to enjoin the army from bombing the island.

+Today, the former navy lands are a national wildlife refuge; some of it is open to the public, but much remains closed off due to biological or chemical contamination or unexploded ordnance that the military is cleaning up.

+Some of the most beautiful beaches on the island are on the eastern end (former site of the Marine Base) that the Navy named Red Beach, Blue Beach, Caracas Beach, Pata Prieta Beach, La Chiva Beach, and Plata Beach.
+At the far western tip (formerly the Navy Base) is Punta Arenas, which the Navy named 'Green Beach'.
+The beaches are commonly listed among the top in the Caribbean for their azure waters and white sands.